jbellsey/redux-model-utils/README.md

 You must provide a `name` for your model, which must be globally unique, but not necessarily sluggish.
 (I.e., it can have mixed case and/or punctuation.)

-You must have a `reducer` property, which points to your reducer function.
-There is nothing special about its signature; just build a normal reducer.
-See the full example below.

 You must provide a list of `selectors`.
 These are strings or functions that are used to select specific properties in your model's store, and are described in the next section.
 One selector is needed for each observable property.
 You may also choose to define selectors for properties that are not externally observable, but are only needed inside the reducer.
 That's up to you.

+For your reducer and actions, you have two choices.

+**Explicit**: You must have a `reducer` property, which points to your reducer function.
+There is nothing special about its signature; just build a normal reducer.
+See the full example below.

 You should (but do not need to) provide a list of `actions`.
 These are the publicly available action creators for interacting with your model.

+**Implicit**: Alternatively, you can provide an `actionMap`, which is a bundle that describes your action creators.
+Each action creator is packaged with an atomic reducer function for handling that one action.

 You can optionally pass in some **magic triggers**.
 At present, there are two:
 `waitable` and `undoable`.
 Setting these flags will install some custom actions